 In 1609, Kepler published these conclusions in a book titled Astronomia Nova—the “New Astronomy.”

 That same year, in Italy, a physicist and astronomer named Galileo Galilei heard about a remarkable new instrument: the telescope, invented by Dutch eyeglass makers the year before.
 Galileo promptly constructed his own and became the first astronomer to point a telescope at the night sky.
-Unlike most other famous scientists, Galileo is usually called by his first name.
-Here’s an article that explains why.
 After experimenting with the design, he managed to build telescopes ten times more powerful than his first one, and by the next year he had made several exciting new observations.
-Two of these observations, however, were incompatible with the Ptolemaic model:
+Two of Galileo’s observations, however, were incompatible with the Ptolemaic model:

 The left panel of this video shows the orbits of Venus and Earth around the sun.
 (Their sizes are greatly exaggerated to show detail.The diameters of Venus and Earth are enlarged by a factor of 1,000 relative to their orbital distances, and the size of the sun is enlarged by a factor of 10.)
 The right panel shows the phases of Venus as seen from Earth’s perspective.
 We see the fully lit phase whenever Earth and Venus are located across from each other, on opposite sides of the sun.I created this video using Celestia simulation software.
 The simulation is played at 400,000 times actual speed.